Robert-Steiner/xaynet/bindings/python/README.md

         model exists (usually in the first round), the method returns `None`.

         Returns:
-            The current global model in the form of a list or `None`.
+            The current global model or `None`.
 The data type of the elements matches the data type defined in the coordinator configuration.

         Raises:
             GlobalModelUnavailable: If the participant cannot connect to the coordinator to get